What is depression?

 For some people, depression may lead to thoughts of suicide.
-I can’t stress enough how normal this actually is.
+We can’t stress enough how normal this actually is.
 If this is something you’re experiencing, you’re not alone.
 It’s okay to have the thoughts and it’s important to recognize that you don’t need to act on them—no matter how overwhelming they might be.

 If you’re considering ending your life, it’s important that you talk to someone right away.
 If you’re in a crisis, call the Youthline from Lines for Life at 877-968-8491, text teen2teen to 839863, or chat online here.
 You can also call The National Suicide Prevention Lifeline at 1-800-273-TALK to get immediate help.
 You can also check out our Crisis Support Resources page to find additional support options.

 For more information, check out the Suicidal Thoughts: Wanting to End Your Life article for what you can do to keep yourself safe and get the help that you need.
 If you know someone who is thinking about taking their own life, encourage them to get help.

 If you’re experiencing depression, what is one thing you wish friends and family knew so they could support you and your mental health better?
 Share your answer in the comments below!